Kingdom of Lalitpur: Reign

 After the Kathmandu Valley divided into four parts in 1482, the sons of Yakshya Malla ruled over separate areas of the valley.
 Ratna Malla ruled over Kantipur, Raya Malla over Bhadgaon, and Rana Malla over Banepa.
 The brothers ruled over Patan jointly for a brief period until it fell into the authority of Simha dynasty.
 Even before the division of the valley, the feudal lords held significant control over their territories and Jaya Simha was one of such lords.

 The division led the successors of Yakshya Malla in a weak position and they gradually lost control of Patan.
-Before Vishnu Simha, the great grandson of Jaya Simha, the Simhas shared their authority with other feudal lords, and pledged their allegiance to the monarchy.
-There were three notable feudal houses but before as early as 1519, Vishnu Simha had ousted the other two houses, ignored the monarchy, and made Patan an independent kingdom.
-Although the nature of sovereignty of Patan is still a topic of discussion among scholars, it is clear from the inscriptions that the Simhas had absolute rule over Patan.
-Patan, however, had significantly smaller area than it would later gain under the Mallas.
+Before Vishnu Simha, the great-grandson of Jaya Simha, the Simhas shared their authority with other feudal lords and pledged their allegiance to the monarchy.
+There were three notable feudal houses before, but as early as 1519, Vishnu Simha had ousted the other two houses, ignored the monarchy, and made Patan an independent kingdom.
+Although the nature of the sovereignty of Patan is still a topic of discussion among scholars, it is clear from the inscriptions that the Simhas had absolute rule over Patan.
+Patan, however, had a significantly smaller area than it would later gain under the Mallas.

-Vishnu Simha died in around 1560 and his three sons ruled jointly over Patan.
+Vishnu Simha died around 1560 and his three sons ruled jointly over Patan.
 Two of his three sons died before 1580, and then onward Purandar Simha reigned as the sole ruler.
-In some time between 1597 and 1603, Shivasimha Malla of Kantipur raided Patan and brought it under his control thus re-incorporating Patan under the reign of Kantipur.
-He then installed his first son Harihara Simha Malla as the governer of Patan.
+In some time between 1597 and 1603, Shivasimha Malla of Kantipur raided Patan and brought it under his control, thus re-incorporating Patan under the reign of Kantipur.
+He then installed his first son Harihara Simha Malla as the governor of Patan.